chrismou/php-eol-csv/README.md

 A [DUnit](https://github.com/Vectorface/dunit) config file is also included, allowing you to easily run tests on all supported PHP versions.

 First, you need to have docker installed.
-This is fairly simple on Linux - on OSX, take a look at [docker machine](https://docs.docker.com/machine/).
+This is fairly simple on Linux - on OSX and Windows, take a look at [docker machine](https://docs.docker.com/machine/).

 Assuming you have composer setup (see above), run the tests with the following command: